Dora Russell: Relationship with Bertrand Russell

-By the autumn of 1915 Dora Black had moved to London and begun postgraduate studies in eighteenth-century French thought at University College London.
+By the autumn of 1915, Dora Black had moved to London and begun postgraduate studies in eighteenth-century French thought at University College London.
 She first met Bertrand Russell in 1916 when joining him on a weekend walking tour.
 However, the pair did not embark on a relationship before 1919, when Russell invited her to join him during his summer holidays.
 Before that, Black had supported Russell in his campaign against military conscription in World War I.

 Black and Russell visited Soviet Russia in 1920, soon after the Bolshevik revolution.
 Russell was unimpressed by Vladimir Lenin, but Black, like many English socialists at the time, saw a vision of a future ideal civilisation.
 The couple also visited China.

 Marriage to Bertrand Russell

-Dora and Russell were married on 25 September 1921 at Battersea Town Hall with Eileen Power and Frank Russell acting as witnesses.
+Dora and Russell were married on 27 September 1921 at Battersea Town Hall, with Eileen Power and Frank Russell acting as witnesses.
 Dora, who was seven months pregnant with the couple's first child, John, wore black during the ceremony.
 Their second child Kate was born in 1923.

 She had at first rejected Russell's offer of marriage.
 In common with some radical women of her generation, she felt the laws regulating marriage contributed to women's subjugation.
 In her view, only parents should be bound by a social contract, and only insofar as their co-operation was required for raising their children.
 Implicit was her conviction that both men and women were polygamous by nature and should therefore be free, whether married or not, to engage in sexual relationships that were based on mutual love.
 In this she was as much an early sexual pioneer as in her fight for women's right to information about, and free access to, birth control.
 She regarded these as essential for women to gain control over their own lives, and eventually become fully emancipated.
 Her husband was a supporter of radical views but she said that she was expected to do the "bottle-washing".

 She published her book on the inadequate education of women and inequality with the title Hypatia or Woman and Knowledge in 1925.
 The prologue explains why she chose the title: "Hypatia was a university lecturer denounced by Church dignitaries and torn to pieces by Christians.
 Such will probably be the fate of this book."

 Russell became Countess Russell on 3 March 1931, when Bertrand Russell's elder brother Frank died and her husband became the 3rd Earl Russell.
-Bertrand left her for their children's governess, Patricia Spence.
-She noted that during the divorce her husband used all of his privilege to gain advantage.

-Bertrand married Patricia Spence in January 1936.
-Dora had two children with journalist Griffin Barry while still married to Russell.
+During their open marriage, Dora had an ongoing relationship with left-wing journalist Griffin Barry.
+They had two children whilst she was still married to Russell: Harriet Ruth Barry (1930-2024), and Roderick Barry (1932-1983).
+Bertrand at first registered Harriett as his own daughter, but found the dynamic emotionally untenable and he began an affair with his student (and the children’s sometime nanny), Patricia Spence.
+Dora noted that during the subsequent divorce, her husband used all of his privilege to gain advantage.